Acrylic paint is fast-drying and this is one of the reasons many artists adore it!

 To make enamel paint dry faster, try this: dry a finished piece outside in warm and dry weather or paint outdoor, use a hairdryer (low heat), a fan, or a heater and dehumidifier.
 You can also use Japan Drier if you work with oil-based paint.

-How to make the paint dry faster on wood?
+How to make the acrylic paint dry faster on wood?

 First of all, make sure you primed your wooden piece before painting.